abhiSyncd/Java-8-Features-Step-By-Step/README.md

-# Summary : What is Covered in This tutorial
+# Summary : What is covered in this tutorial

     1) @Functional Interfaces
        - What